Bake or Break

 • Love pudding skin?
 It’s certainly not everyone’s thing, but if you have fond childhood memories of relishing that “skin” that forms on the top of pudding, you can loosely cover the bowl with a piece of plastic wrap instead of pressing the plastic onto the surface of the pudding.

-Overhead view of 3 jars of chocolate pudding with whipped cream
+Overhead view of three jars of chocolate pudding topped with whipped cream,

 Serving Suggestions

-You can serve your double chocolate pudding as-is, or simply add a dollop of whipped cream, but it’s also delicious garnished with fresh raspberries or strawberries, or chocolate shavings.
+You can serve your double chocolate pudding as-is, or garnished with a dollop of vanilla bean whipped cream and chocolate shavings.
+It’s also delicious topped with fresh raspberries or strawberries when they’re in season, or raspberry coulis.
 You can also dust the whipped cream with cocoa powder, espresso powder, or even a bit of cinnamon.
+Or, give it a drizzle with caramel sauce or hot fudge sauce!

 How to Store

-Store double chocolate pudding covered in the refrigerator for up to 4 days.
+• Keep refrigerated.
+Store this homemade chocolate pudding covered in the refrigerator for up to 4 days.

-You can freeze double chocolate pudding, but note that the texture may change upon thawing, so it’s not ideal.
+• Freeze.
+You can freeze your chocolate pudding in a pinch, but note that the texture may change upon thawing, so it’s not ideal.
 To freeze, wrap the pudding tightly or place it in a freezer bag and store it for up to 2 months; thaw in the refrigerator before serving.

 Spoonful of double chocolate pudding with whipped cream